influxdata/docs-v2/content/v2.0/write-data/best-practices/duplicate-points.md

 ```

 ## Preserve duplicate points
-To preserve both old and new field keys in duplicate points, use one of the following strategies:
+To preserve both old and new field values in duplicate points, use one of the following strategies:

 - [Add an arbitrary tag](#add-an-arbitrary-tag)
 - [Increment the timestamp](#increment-the-timestamp)